Modeling and Simulation Director

+Kenneth Running II is modeling and simulation director in SAIC's National Security and Space Sector.
 Running manages programs, oversees direct technical work, and manages complex simulation development programs.
-Running leads SAIC’s modeling and simulation enterprise modernization through IR&D and close coordination with stakeholders to develop transformative infrastructure, tools, and techniques to grow SAIC’s capabilities and provide more value for the customers.
+He leads SAIC’s modeling and simulation enterprise modernization through research and development and coordination with stakeholders, developing transformative infrastructure, tools, and techniques.

 Running double majored at North Carolina State University, earning a bachelor’s degree in both applied mathematics and aerospace engineering.
-He later earned his master’s degree in aerospace engineering from the University of Maryland-College Park.
+He earned his master’s degree in aerospace engineering from the University of Maryland, College Park.